Clear Gel Essentials: Your Skincare Checklist

 Acne Treatment Gels

 These powerhouses contain ingredients like salicylic acid or benzoyl peroxide.
 An acne treatment gel targets breakouts directly whilst being gentle enough for regular use.
-They're brilliant for spot-treating blemishes without drying out the surrounding skin.
+They're fantastic for spot-treating blemishes without drying out the surrounding skin.

 Hydrating Face Gels